elonbing/media-tool-kit/README.md

 Each plug-in has it's own set of documentation so that command-line arguments and syntax can be made clear!

+## Why I Use This

+By using a modular system of indepdenant plug-ins, I can reuse and combine them for projects much quicker than building things from scratch.

+Plus even if someone else doesn't use this workflow (and I don't really expect many people too), there's at least a library of scripts to use for your own pleasure.

 ## Plugins

 Plugins can be written in multiple languages, but I tend to stick with Python, Javascript and Bash/Perl for now.